/ 10 min read

 International pressure is mounting.
 The U.S. Treasury has specifically highlighted Thailand as a jurisdiction of concern for cryptocurrency-related money laundering.
 The Financial Action Task Force has raised questions about Thailand's commitment to combating money laundering.
 And now, with documentary evidence of payments to the family of a sitting Deputy Finance Minister, Thailand's reputation as a financial center is at stake.

-As Thailand announces committees and task forces, establishes working groups and inter-agency cooperation frameworks, the fundamental question remains: How can a government investigate criminals when those criminals are paying the investigators?
+As Thailand announces committees and task forces, establishes working groups and inter-agency cooperation frameworks, Monday’s appointment makes it clear that as long as the investigators are on the payroll of the syndicate, no real crackdown is possible.

 📚 ESSENTIAL BACKGROUND